January 25, 2024

 Although 50% of the Moon is constantly being illuminated by the Sun, there are a few days each month when the Earth gets involved – and it's a beautiful event to capture.

 Set up for the first (or, more likely, the second) sunset after New Moon.
-Using a lens with as long a focal length lens as possible, and with your camera on a tripod, dial in a sensitivity of ISO 400, an aperture of f/2.8 (or as low as your lens will go), and open the shutter for between one and four seconds.
+Using a lens with as long a focal length lens as possible, and with your camera on a tripod, dial in a sensitivity of ISO 400, an aperture of f/2.8 (or as wide as your lens aperture will go), and open the shutter for between one and four seconds.

 In fact, Earthshine is always being reflected onto the Moon to some extent, but it's only around New Moon that the crescent of sunlight is small enough for the camera to expose for both the lit and unlit areas.